Table Of Contents

 As of May 30, 2025, Modi’s schedule is packed.

-He met 14-year-old IPL star Vaibhav Suryavanshi in Patna, showing his knack for connecting with youth.
+He met 14-year-old IPL star Vaibhav Suryavanshi in Patna, showcasing his knack for connecting with young people.

 He reviewed India’s TB elimination campaign, aiming to beat the global 2030 target by 2025.